 Misconception #5 – Bamboo is Softer and More Fragile Than Wood

 This is one of the biggest myths out there.
 It most likely started because wood floors are called “hard” wood floors.
 Bamboo, after all, is made from grass, which isn’t hard at all.
 But the reality is that most types of bamboo floors are harder and more durable than oak flooring.
 This is backed by the Janka Scale, which measures flooring durability.
-Some bamboo flooring, such as strand woven, ranks higher than many exotic woods like Brazilian Maple and Royal Mahogany.
+Some bamboo flooring, such as strand woven, ranks higher than many exotic kinds of wood like Brazilian Maple and Royal Mahogany.
 Take a look at this in-depth comparison of Bamboo Flooring vs Hardwood Flooring.
 You really can’t get any harder than that.
 So, misconception #5 – debunked!

 If any of these misconceptions were keeping you from considering bamboo flooring in your home, we hope we’ve helped you see the truth.
 Bamboo is the greener, cheaper, and more durable choice of flooring out there.